 • Profile: Mild flavor, firm texture.

-• Applications: Ideal for sandwiches, salads, casseroles, and pasta dishes.
+• Applications: This is especially useful for sandwich, salads, casserole and even pasta dishes.

 • Profile: Rich flavor, soft texture.